 NVC Training Courses

-In 2018 we will be running courses in three cycles, and each cycle has an Taster Session and two six-week courses, a Level One and a Level Two.
+In 2019 we will be running courses in Bristol in three cycles.
+Each cycle has an Taster Session and two six-week courses, a Level One and a Level Two.
+The Year Training will be in Glastonbury.

 NVC Taster Sessions

 Our introductory, Taster Evenings are open to anyone who would like to know more about NVC before committing to a Level One course.
-These low-cost evenings will be on 5 March, 23 April, and 15 October 2018, at the Horfield Quaker Meeting House, Bristol.
+The next, low-cost evening will be on 11 March 2019, 13 May 2019, and 7 October 2019, all at the Central Quaker Meeting House, Bristol.
+Times: 7.15 – 8.45pm.

 NVC Level One, Foundation Courses

 Each six-week, Level One course will give you a foundation in NVC practice.
-Courses will start on 12 March, 30 April, and 22 October, for six consecutive Mondays, 7.30 – 9.45pm.
-(It’s not necessary to have been to one of our Intro Evenings first.)
-The course will be held at the Horfield Quaker Meeting House, Bristol.
+A course will start on 18 March–29 April 2019, 20 May–24 June 2019, and 14 October–18 November 2019, for six Mondays, 7.15 – 9.30pm.
+(It’s not necessary to have been to one of our Taster Sessions first.)
+The courses will all be held at the Central Quaker Meeting House, Bristol.

 NVC Level Two, Deepening Courses

-If you have already completed a Level One course, you could join us on an Intermediate, six-week, Level Two course.
-Each of these courses will develop on a theme.
-On 12 March, we will be looking at empathy; 30 April, the theme will be anger; 22 October, we will explore learning how to respond to conflict.
-The course will be held at the Horfield Quaker Meeting House, Bristol.
+If you have already completed a Level One course, you could join us on an intermediate, six-week, Level Two (Deepening) course.
+Each of these courses will develop a particular aspect of NVC.
+On 18 March–29 April 2019 we will look more closely at Empathy; 13 May–24 June 2019 our theme will be Anger, and from 7 October–18 November we will explore how to respond to Conflict.
+The courses will all be held at the Central Quaker Meeting House, Bristol.
+Times for each evening: 7.15–9.30pm.

 Questions?
 Contact us.

-There are five modules in our Year Training, between October and July.
-Each module is a three-day, residential course held at PETT, near Cheltenham.
+There are five modules in our Year Training, between October 2019 and July 2020.
+Each module is a three-day, residential course at Paddington Farm, on the slopes of Glastonbury Tor.
 The fifteen days total of the training count towards CNVC certification.
 All modules are led by Shantigarbha and Gesine Schrader.
-If you are you longing to be part of a year-long NVC learning community, and struggling to afford even the bottom of the sliding scale, get in touch with us.